-It is vital, then, that your charity company is set up properly and meets all regulations.
+It is vital, then, that your charity enterprise is set up properly and meets all regulations.
 Even slight errors can result in bad publicity and damage to the charity.
-Coddan Ltd has a wealth of experience in setting up charitable companies and can provide a full service to ensure that all requirements are met.
+Coddan has a wealth of experience in setting up charitable companies and can provide a full service to ensure that all requirements are met.

-One of the first decisions to make is to define the legal structure of the charity company.
+One of the first decisions to make is to define the legal structure of the charity organisation.
 This has actually become more complex recently, with the introduction of the Charitable Incorporated Organisation (CIO).
 This structure was introduced in the Charities Act 2006 and became available for new charities to adopt in December 2012.
 The main benefit of the CIO lies in having one regulator, the Charity Commission, instead of also being regulated by Companies House.
 The format also offers the protection of registration, including limited liability for its trustees, but it is still a largely untried structure.
 The more proven alternative is to set up a charity company limited by guarantee.